SpectoLabs/hoverfly/docs/pages/keyconcepts/templating/templating.rst

 Helper Methods
 --------------

 Additional data can come from helper methods.
-Current we only have some for the current data, but this list is likely to expand:
+These are the ones Hoverfly currently support:

 +-----------------------------------------------------------+-----------------------------------------------------------+-----------------------------------------+
 | Description                                               | Example                                                   |  Result                                 |